Chapter 6. Signal Transduction

 ○ Extracellular Ca2+ / Intracellular Ca2+ = 10,000.

-○ Found in the cytoplasm of all eukaryotic cells, from plants and fungi to protists.
+○ Found in the cytoplasm of all eukaryotic cells, including plants, fungi, and protists.

-○ Binding with Ca2+ changes its structure, enabling interaction with various intracellular proteins.
+○ Binding with Ca2+ changes its structure, enabling its binding with various intracellular proteins.

 ○ Particularly, Ca2+/calmodulin-dependent kinases (CaM-kinase) activated by calmodulin phosphorylate specific proteins, influencing various cellular responses.

-○ Assists Gα in GTPase function by Ras.
+○ Assists Gα in GTPase function via Ras.

 ○ Inactivates G proteins.